 On the day of a shoot, if you need to book a cameraman or a photographer, ask for extra time, before and after.
 Put in an overtime request, if that helps.
 Do your best not to squeeze a lot of interviews into a small period of time.
 Allow for the all-important cup of tea.

-Explain to your assignment editor that it may take twice as long to get your work accomplished in an Aboriginal community – and if she can cut you some slack (whether extending research time, or pushing your deadline), the story will be a lot better.
+Explain to your assignment editor that it may take twice as long to get your work accomplished in an Indigenous community – and if she can cut you some slack (whether extending research time, or pushing your deadline), the story will be a lot better.

 Indian Time may mean early.

 Indian Time, especially when it relates to excursions on the land, does not always mean “running late” or things take longer.
 Things happen when they happen, and sometimes that means EARLIER than planned.
-If the origins of Indian Time hearken back to an age when Aboriginal peoples’ activities revolved around the seasons, the sun, and the migratory patterns of animals (though who really knows what the origins of Indian Time are), then allowances must always be made for changes to your plans.
+If the origins of Indian Time hearken back to an age when Indigenous Peoples’ activities revolved around the seasons, the sun, and the migratory patterns of animals (though who really knows what the origins of Indian Time are), then allowances must always be made for changes to your plans.

 So, if you’re set up to go out in a boat at 8 AM to film your character fishing, you may find him knocking on your door at 4 AM, if — a) weather patterns, b) the behaviour of the fish, c) the advice of an elder, or d) all of the above — dictate an earlier departure.